7shivamx/FilingAnalyzer-Backend/README.md

 # FilingAnalyzer-Backend
 Inter IIT Tech Meet Digital Alpha Challenge IIT Kanpur Backend Repo

+## How to host

+1. On the terminal, `cd` into the project folder and run `./setup.sh` to create virtual environment and install required dependencies.

+2. Now execute `./start.sh` to host the server.

 ## API endpoints

 ### Company By Name API